-Effector Cell Preparation: Preparation of Frozen Primary NK Cells
+Effector Cell Preparation: Isolated Primary NK Cells

-Preparation of Frozen Primary NK Cells Day 1: Thawing NK Cells \
+Preparation of Frozen Primary NK Cells Day 1: Thawing NK Cells

 The following is a procedure for preparing primary NK cells from frozen stocks.
 This procedure should be initiated the day before the opsonization step of the ADCC assay.